Future of Customer Service: A roundup of key highlights from our latest Customer Forum

 #1 Creating a Culture Focused on Customers

-While customer-centricity has been top-of-mind for today’s companies, many struggle with the reality of actually implementing a customer-centered model and putting it into action in their own organizations.
+While a customer-centric culture has been top-of-mind for today’s companies, many struggle with the reality of actually implementing a customer-centered model and putting it into action in their own organizations.

 For one of our customers—whose successful implementation saw them catapulted up the JD Power Satisfaction ranking—it was three main factors that turned out to be key to their success: